TobiasFrassa/futurebuilders/README.md

-# Futurebuilders
+# Description
 This is a side project which I coded in Javascript with a little bit of HTML in order to make it run in a browser.
 It is a job test that will create a personality analysis in combination with a job recommendation for the user.
-The basic idea of this test is that today there are so many people that do not know what to do and where to start.
+The reason for developing this test was that today there are so many people that do not know what to do and where to start.
 But everyone has a certain personality type and preferences that will already increase the success to be good at certain jobs and to like them.
 So this test gathers the neccessary data and gives a job prediction that the user will most likely enjoy working and be good at.